JohnAlbin/sassy-test/README.md

 For more information, see the [`configurePaths()` documentation](http://johnalbin.github.io/sassy-test/module-sassy-test.html#.configurePaths).

-Then our test file, test_mymodule.js:
+Then in our test file, test_mymodule.js, we can use `sassyTest` to simplify our tests:

 ```JavaScript
 'use strict';